Welcome to DADS™— Read This First.

 I love my family and believe that presence, character, and real connection are at the heart of the human experience and central to living a life of meaning, purpose, and joy.

-I believe that being a husband and father are among the most noble pursuits.
+I believe that being a husband and father is among the most noble pursuits.

 I believe fatherhood is absolutely essential to the wellbeing of children.

-I believe that fathers should lead their families in unity with mothers — supported by mentors and caregivers.
+I believe that fathers should lead their families by example and instruction in unity with mothers — supported by mentors and caregivers.

 I also believe that the family is the fundamental building block of a healthy and functioning society.

-This is why I strive to live the DADS™ pledge.
+This is why I strive to live my DADS™ pledge.

 What I do